dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-project-self-reflection.md

 ## Feedback
 *What feedback from last term do you think is relevant and interesting to incorporate.
-List your feedback and label them with how they stack up for your vision.*
+List your feedback broadly and label them with how they stack up for your vision.
+These may already be in ZenHub but after this discussion they should be.*

 * [critical 🔥]
 * [stretch goal 🍦]
 * [rejected ⛔]

 #### Questions